Asaroth/swift-evolution/proposals/NNNN-shadowing-imported-functions.md

 The only argument of `@shadowing` is call to an imported function, where arguments are internal parameters of the annotated function.

 All parameters must be used in that call.
-Order of parameters may not be equal in the two functions.
+Return value of the function call in `@shadowing` is returned from the overriding function.
 Types must be the same, with a few exceptions described below.

-Return value of the function call in `@shadowing` is returned from the overriding function.
+Function name, external parameter names and order of parameters may not be equal in the two functions.

 Examples: